ArexSpeed/nextc/adv_codamn/notes.md

  // live: 100K/second -> getServerSide -> 100K request/database [BAD]

   // live: 100K/second -> getStaticProps (with 1 second revalidate) -> 1 request/second on the DB [AWESOME]

+# getStaticPaths
+ - getStaticPath allow to provide information to next js
+ - on build time next getStaticPahts({ params: { id: 'product-1'} }}) -> HTML + JSON
+ - store all on disk/CDN

+ Fallback option on return
+  /shop/product-4 -> with fallback: false -> 404 (we dont want any not included sites) /shop/product-4 -> with fallback: true -> load page and check StaticProps /shop/product-4 -> with fallback: 'blocking -> load page only for first user, rest will have it quickly

+  Pros: 'blocking'
+  1. No flashed of loading/loader or missing content
+  Cons:
+  1. The first visitor will have a little delay